Let’s begin with the first two major contributions of horseshoe crab blood:

 Is there no alternative for this blood?

-Well, there used to be known as rabbit pyrogen test but not better than horseshoe crab’s blood.
+Well, it used to be known as the rabbit pyrogen test but was not better than horseshoe crab’s blood.
 Rabbits used to bear the burden of testing pharmaceuticals for harmful substances like endotoxins from the 1940s to the late 1970s.

 That changed when horseshoe crabs’ unique immune systems came into the spotlight.
 Scientists discovered that the blood cells in horseshoe crabs, known as amebocytes, can detect endotoxins and trigger a clotting response.
 This led to the creation of the Limulus Amebocyte Lysate (LAL) test, which became a game-changer.
 In 1977, the U.S. FDA approved LAL to replace rabbit testing for screening pharmaceuticals and medical devices, making the process safer and more efficient.